dixiedream/st/README.md

 - This build will use gruvbox colors by default and as a fallback.
 - If there are Xresources colors defined, those will take priority.
-- But if `wal` has run in your session, its colors will take priority.

-Note that when you run `wal`, it will negate the transparency of existing windows, but new windows will continue with the previously defined transparency.

 ## Notes on Emojis and Special Characters